facebook/react/docs/docs/installation.md

 You don't need to rewrite your app to start using React.

-We recommend adding React to a small part of your application, such an individual widget, so you can see if it works well for your use case.
+We recommend adding React to a small part of your application, such as an individual widget, so you can see if it works well for your use case.

 While React [can be used](/react/docs/react-without-es6.html) without a build pipeline, we recommend setting it up so you can be more productive.
 A modern build pipeline typically consists of: